rstinejr/CSharpWebSocks/README.md

 In addition to demonstrating the use of Web Sockets, this project shows some handy techniques and info:

-* Workable directory layout for unit test and projects
 * Post an HTTP request from a console app, and get the response.
-* Read the body of a POST with StreamReader.
+* On the server side, read the body of a POST with StreamReader.

 # Build